hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-bodystructure-intro.md

-**Example usage scenarios**
+#### Usage scenarios

-The following are example usage scenarios for this profile:
+The following are supported usage scenarios for this profile:

-- TBD
+- Recording or updating body structure information associated with a patient
-- TBD
+- Reading body structures information associated with a patient referenced by another resource

-**Profile specific implementation guidance**
+#### Profile specific implementation guidance

-- TBD
+None.